'Umbrella' protesters face charges one day after new Hong Kong leader selected

 Speaking Sunday after she was selected as the city's next leader, Lam promised to heal divisions and "unite our society."

-Lam was chosen by 777 members of an election committee, 0.01% of Hong Kong's 7.3 million population.
+Lam was chosen by 777 members of an election committee made up of 0.01% of Hong Kong's 7.3 million population.

 "The work of uniting our society to move forward begins now," she said.